Growth of homology torsion in finite coverings and hyperbolic volume: Geometric determinant, lattices, and volume in inner product spaces

-A {\em metric abelian group} is a finitely generated free abelian group $A$ equipped with an inner product on $A\ot_\BZ \BR$.
-A {\em integral metric abelian group} is a metric abelian group $A$ such that the inner product of any two elements $x , y \in A$ is an integer.
+\lbl{sec:metricgroup} A {\em metric abelian group} is a finitely generated free abelian group $A$ equipped with an inner product on $A\ot_\BZ \BR$.
+An {\em integral metric abelian group} is a metric abelian group $A$ such that the inner product of any two elements $x , y \in A$ is an integer.

 Suppose $A$ is a metric abelian group.
 Then any subgroup $B\le A$ inherits a metric from $A$.
 Besides, if $A$ is an integral metric abelian, then the induced metric on $B$ is also integral.

 What we will use is the following obvious property of an integral metric group: If $A$ is an integral metric group and $B \le A$, then $\vol(B) \ge 1$.